seahu/rflink/RPi_rflink/readme.md

 ## Note

-This tested only witch 433MHz receiver, not test transceiver.
+This tested only witch 433MHz receiver.
 And tested only with free aviable modules, full version contain much more no tested plugins.
-Raspberry pi generate much more eletrict noise than arduino.
-This is not problem for load CPU, but some time noise random generate corect data for some plugins.

 ### Autor